Contact - FAQs

 I’m a writer who wants to develop my creative practice.
 Can you help me?

 If you are local to Suffolk, checkout Wolsey Writers at New Wolsey Theatre, Ipswich, the creative writing group I started in 2015.
 We meet on the first Saturday morning of the month (except August) and tickets are pay what you feel.
 I can also offer bespoke support to longform writers as WIP Consultations: usually these are in-person in Ipswich, but they can be delivered online.
 I only accept WIP clients at certain times of the year so check my availability first.
-And I teach modules at University of Suffolk on the BA (Hons) English and MA Creative and Critical Writing courses, including creative writing workshops, historical fiction, short stories, and writing for performance.
-PhD creative writing students can study at University of Suffolk too.

 Where did the idea for Pathways come from?